 This was the first piped supply of public water to private customers

 Public buildings were supplied without charge.
 And finally, as the result of such good pressures on the new network, the thread-bare fire brigade hoses could not cope and at subsequent fires, like the blaze in Hobson Street in May 1866, there were many burst lengths!

-At this stage the fire brigade was hamstrung without guaranteed water pressure 24 x 7, sometimes finding firefighting operations very difficult.
-This situation continued when there was a series of fires in the city, all highly suspicious…
+At this time the fire brigade was usually hamstrung without guaranteed water pressure 24 x 7.
+Water from wells and pumps was not alaways available, often making firefighting operations very difficult.
+This situation continued when there was a series of fires in the city, all highly suspicious… all costly.

 String of Arsons